batoxpr/introtoim/Assignment 7: Analog Sensor.md

 **/Coding process**

+Before starting the main code, I declared the constants as seen below.

 Digital Write - Digital Output - LEDs turn on when the Potentometer hits a certain point.
 Analog Read - Analog Input -
 If and Else If conditionals